 I’ll get straight to the point.
-Shaving cream pups’ messy play escalates pretty quickly.
-What begins in a sensory bin ends up all over the body, and I am here for it.
+Shaving cream pups messy play for those children that like to go all in.
+What I mean by this is that the sensory play escalates pretty quickly.
+What begins in a sensory bin ends all over the body – and I am here for it.

 RELATED: First sensory bin?
-Being with this step-by-step guide on how to introduce the sensory play.
+Use my step-by-step guide to help introduce sensory play.

 We also take this outside and position ourselves close enough to the hose.
 Since the boys have played before, they know the final stage here is adding water.